-Wright’s Key project for Ellis Island in 1959, New York Harbor.
-Courtesy of Tumblr.
+Wright’s Key project for Ellis Island in 1959, New York Harbor

 From Battery Park to Greenwich Village to the High Line, Downtown Manhattan is abounding with stories of ambitious architectural feats.
 However, it was also the imagined location of many buildings that never were.